 Projects

-This large tunnelling project is located near the Blue Mountains Region of NSW.
-When completed, the $2.5Billion project will be Australia’s longest road tunnel at 11kms long and will form the main road corridor between Central Western NSW and the Sydney Region.
+Australia’s longest road tunnel at 11kms long, this project is located near the Blue Mountains Region of NSW.
+When completed, the $2.5Billion project will form the main road corridor between Central Western NSW and the Sydney Region.
+EWS satellite telemetry dataloggers are providing critical remote data for the geotechnical investigation.

 The Sydney Gateway starts at the St Peters Interchange, the junction of the M8 Motorway and M4–M5 Link, all of which are being built as part of WestConnex.
 Viaducts are being built over Canal Road, the Port Botany freight rail line and Tempe Lands.
 Further southwest, the Sydney Gateway splits into two, leading to Airport Drive and Qantas Drive towards the west and east respectively